Duels to read up on

 Ticker election duels

-The next round of TV debates for the National Council elections on ORF: In the first debate, Vice-Chancellor Werner Kogler (The Greens) and Chancellor Karl Nehammer (ÖVP) met and parted as they had reacted: with major differences in content, but objectively and politely.
-Andreas Babler (SPÖ) and Herbert Kickl (FPÖ) will discuss shortly.
-We will report live!
+The next TV duels for the National Council elections on ORF are over.
+Vice-Chancellor Werner Kogler (The Greens) and Chancellor Karl Nehammer (ÖVP) parted as they had governed: with major differences in content, but objectively and politely.
+Andreas Babler (SPÖ) and Herbert Kickl (FPÖ) were more heated - we have the ticker for you to read!

 In their duel on Friday evening, Nehammer and Kogler emphasized what divides them and what unites them.
 Climate protection was one of the major dividing lines, but Nehammer emphasized Turkish-Green changes in this area right at the beginning.
-"We have tackled major projects: eco-social tax reform, carbon pricing and massive support for photovoltaics."
-No agreement on the Climate Protection Act.
+"We have tackled major projects: the eco-social tax reform, CO2 pricing and massive support for photovoltaics."
+There is no agreement on the Climate Protection Act.

-The Chancellor and his Vice-Chancellor had a very calm discussion, there was little emotion and each stuck to their messages.
-Both praised their work at the end.
-"A lot has been achieved," said Kogler, for example.
+The Chancellor and his Vice-Chancellor were very calm in their discussions, there was little emotion.
+Each stuck to their messages and both praised their work at the end.
+"A great deal has been achieved," said Kogler, for example.

-Nobody wants them, but everyone needs them: without Andreas Babler and his SPÖ or Herbert Kickl and his FPÖ, no government will be possible after the election.
-However, the two party leaders are seen as red rags by potential coalition partners.
-One on the left, the other on the right - the duel between the leaders of the two major opposition parties promises a lot of tinder in the run-up to the election.
-And a real challenge for ORF presenter Susanne Schnabl.
+No one wants them, but everyone needs them: without Andreas Babler and his SPÖ or Herbert Kickl and his FPÖ, no government will be possible after the election.
+However, the two party leaders are considered red rags by their potential coalition partners, one on the left, the other on the right.
+The duel between the leaders of the two major opposition parties promised a lot of tinder in advance and a real challenge for ORF presenter Susanne Schnabl.

 Who you should vote for on September 29

-In cooperation with the democracy initiative "mehr demokratie!", the platform "VOTO" and with the scientific support of political scientist Dr. Kathrin Stainer-Hämmerle, the "Krone" helps you to compare your opinion with the positions of the parties.
+In cooperation with the democracy initiative "mehr demokratie!", the platform "VOTO" and under the scientific supervision of political scientist Dr. Kathrin Stainer-Hämmerle, the "Krone" helps you to compare your opinion with the positions of the parties.

 Do you watch political debates on TV?